RookiePaw/website/docs/guide/firmware.md

 # Firmware

+# Introduction
-**If you’re here, you’re probably looking to flash a firmware for your phone!
+If you’re here, you’re probably looking to flash a firmware for your phone!
 No need to worry if you have no experience flashing firmware, it isn’t too complicated.
 With experience in this process, I will try my best to explain how to do this in the most simple way possible.
 If you’ve never done this before, I recommend reviewing this guide multiple times to get a better grasp of what to do and reduce your chances of user error.
-I am not responsible for any potential damage to your device (if anything goes wrong, worst case scenario is that your device gets soft bricked, which is fixable via this process anyway :))**
+I am not responsible for any potential damage to your device (if anything goes wrong, worst case scenario is that your device gets soft bricked, which is fixable via this process anyway!

 ## Why flash a different firmware?